-Now, don’t freak out – we live in a safe neighborhood.
-There is a major road behind our house that sees a lot of random traffic, so this was probably just something random that will never happen again.
-But two speeding vehicles were shooting at each other, the last four bullets being shot off 30 feet behind our back door.
+Now, don’t freak out – I live in a safe neighborhood.
+There is a major road behind my house that sees a lot of random traffic, so this was probably just something random that will never happen again.
+But two speeding vehicles were shooting at each other, the last four bullets being shot off 30 feet behind my back door.
 Other than hurting my arm while hitting the deck so fast, every one was okay.

-But what really struck me is that if something had happened to us, this email would have been this person’s last words to us on Earth.
+But what really struck me is that if something had happened to me, this email would have been this person’s last words to me on Earth.
 If I were that person, I couldn’t live with myself if that were the case – no matter how much I hate someone, no one deserves to hear mean, angry, condemning words about themselves.

 “Your mission, if you choose to accept it…” The odd thing about the Mission: Impossible movies is that you always know that ultimately the mission will be possible.
 Otherwise, they wouldn’t be making the movie.
 But I guess “extremely difficult mission” doesn’t have the same ring to it.

 In the Church, it seems like our “mission: impossible” really is impossible: to love everyone unconditionally.
 Jesus even told us that it is not that big of a deal if we only love the easy-to-love people or the ones that are just like us.
 We are to go so far as to love our enemies.